Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Louisiana's games have gone over 53.5 points in five of 10 chances this season.

-- Saturday's over/under is 12.8 points lower than the two team's combined 66.3 points per game average.

-- This contest's total is 15.6 points more than the 37.9 these two squads combine to allow per game this season.
+- This contest's total is 15.6 points greater than the 37.9 these two squads combine to allow per game this season.

-- Flames games this season feature an average total of 57.4 points, a number 3.9 points higher than Saturday's over/under.

-- The 53.5-point total for this game is 3.8 points below the 57.3 points per game average total in Ragin' Cajuns games this season.
+- The 53.5-point over/under for this game is 3.8 points below the 57.3 points per game average total in Ragin' Cajuns games this season.

 Liberty Stats and Trends

-- The Flames have been favored by 4.5 points or more six times this season and are 3-3 ATS in those games.
+- The Flames have an ATS record of 3-3 in their six games when favored by 4.5 points or more so far this season.

-- Liberty has hit the over in 33.3% of its opportunities this year (three times in nine games with a set point total).

 - Liberty is 5-3 against the spread and 7-2 overall this season when the team puts up more than 19.2 points.

-- Liberty is 4-3 against the spread and 5-3 overall when the team picks up over 357.8 yards.
+- In games that Liberty amasses more than 357.8 yards, the team is 4-3 against the spread and 5-3 overall.

-- This year, the Flames have turned the ball over 13 times, while the Ragin' Cajuns have forced 13.

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.